-JEE Mains 2024 Session I answer key released; here’s download link
+JEE Mains 2024 Session 1 answer key released; here’s download link

-Candidates can download their hall tickets from the official website jeemain.nta.ac.in.
+Candidates can download the answer keys from the official website jeemain.nta.ac.in.

 The National Testing Agency (NTA) has released the provisional answer key for the JEE Main 2024 Session 1.
-Candidates can download their answer keys from the official website jeemain.nta.ac.in.
+Candidates can download the answer keys from the official website jeemain.nta.ac.in.

 Applicants can raise objections, if any, till February 8 by paying a fee of Rs 200 per challenge.